 100 million years of changes..
 An interactive climate model that reveals the history of planet Earth | Sciences

-The model allows scientists to test different theories about how Earth’s surface responds to climate change and tectonic forces, and the research provides an improved model for understanding how terrestrial sediment transport regulates the planet’s carbon cycle over millions of years.
+The model allows scientists to test different theories regarding how Earth’s surface responds to climate change and tectonic forces, and the research provides an improved model for understanding how terrestrial sediment transport regulates the planet’s carbon cycle over millions of years.

 Our knowledge of Earth’s history is a first step and a cornerstone for predicting its future.
 Scientists have been trying to understand the dynamics of the earth’s movement and the terrain and climatic changes that shaped the face of our planet, in an attempt to predict what the future will bring in terms of changes that affect life in all its forms on the planet, but the overlapping of the forces affecting these changes was the reason for their lack of understanding of the history of the planet.
 Thus, it was a stumbling block in attempts to predict and foresee what the future holds.